lssaleman/MathLibrary/README.md

 also added the method parseString to the LatexParseManager in addition to parseIntoFile.
 The latter method is kind of useless.

+**14.05.2025**:<br>
+I continued working on the UML-Diagramm of this project.
+I also worked on the Value class.
+All four operations are now fully functional.
+However, I ran into some problems.
+How do I display multiplication without calculating it.
+Is it something this library should provide or not?
+Also, a SquareRoot can't have a minus sign in front of it or a direkt Value.
+I will start adding toDos to GitHub now so I don't struggle deciding what I want to be working on.
+This has happened today.
+The key focus for now should be to make all Expressions compatible with all other Expressions.
+The SquareRoot problem also needs to be addressed soon.
+I'm still not fully happy with my projects Structure.
+The connections among the different classes are too strong.
+They need to have too much information.

 [expr]: src/expressions/Expression.java
 [expr_mod]: src/expressions/ExpressionModifier.java